 Most people are charged with DMV fraud for having a registration sticker not matching the vehicle.
 This means that even if you have confused two cars you own by having the registration switched, it can be interpreted as fraud.

 If you have been caught doing any of these activities, you may be tempted to believe that they are not that serious and that you cannot end up in any real trouble.
-Unfortunately, this sort of thinking is dangerous and if you do not contact Vista defense lawyers as soon as possible to start building a strong case on your behalf, you may end up facing serious penalties later on.
+Unfortunately, this sort of thinking is dangerous and if you do not contact San Diego fraudulent vehicle registration stickers attorney as soon as possible to start building a strong case on your behalf, you may end up facing serious penalties later on including prison time.

-No matter what the specifics of your crime, Vista defense lawyer Peter M. Liss can help you fight charges involving fraudulent vehicle registration.
+No matter what the specifics of your crime, San Diego fraudulent vehicle registration stickers lawyer Peter M. Liss can help you fight charges involving fraudulent vehicle registration.
 If you have been accused of this serious crime, please call (760) 643-4050 to schedule a free initial consultation.